kkohtaka/gosplit/README.md

 # GoSplit

-GoSplit is a command-line tool that splits Go source code files into chunks, where each chunk contains a function or struct definition.
+GoSplit is a command-line tool that splits Go source code files into chunks, where each chunk contains a function, struct definition, or method.
 The output chunks are intended to be used with embedding models.

 ## Features

-- Extracts standalone functions (excluding methods)
+- Extracts standalone functions
 - Extracts struct definitions
+- Extracts methods with their receiver types
 - Preserves comments and formatting
 - Outputs chunks as JSON lines